renovatebot/renovate/docs/development/best-practices.md

 ## Code simplicity

+### Write simple code

-### Prefer code that is simpler and easier to read, this will help others and specially reviewers
+Simple code is easy to read and review.

 - #### Write single purpose functions, they are easier to understand, test and debug